 Labor and management will continue to work together to implement measures for the improvement of work-life balance.
 Starting with increasing the rate of male employees taking childcare leave, we will focus on creating an environment and culture that allows each employee to achieve a work-life balance that meets their individual needs, such as by encouraging male employees to actively participate in childcare as well as by volunteer activities and health promotion.

 Ratio of Women in Managerial Positions

-Percentage of those in managerial positions who are women

-Note: Managerial positions is total of managers and assistant managers
+Percentage of women in management positions Percentage of those in managerial positions who are women Note: Managerial positions is total of managers and assistant managers

 Childcare Leave Acquisition Rate